TAKT-R-D/design-pattern/architecture/integration/event-driven.md

+---
+sidebar_label: 🧩 Event-driven
+---

 # 🧩 Event-driven Architecture (EDA)

 ## ✅ Overview

 **An integration style loosely coupling services triggered by the occurrence of events.**
 Publishes the fact that "something happened" as an event, and services subscribing to it react.

 ## ✅ Problems Addressed

-Synchronous request type cooperation (REST/gRPC etc.) alone has challenges like:
+Synchronous request type cooperation ([REST/gRPC](./rest-grpc-graphql.md) etc.) alone has challenges like:

 - Chain of synchronous calls tends to occur when many services are involved in one process.
 - Caller needs to know all callees (Strong coupling).